ArtisanMobile/devdocs/_posts/user-guide/2014-06-10-campaign-create-push.md

 For the former, you can select any event that has been collected by Artisan.
 See [Managing Events]({% post_url user-guide/2013-10-24-managing-events %}/#event-library) for more information.

 For whatever goal you choose, Artisan will track how your push camapign is performing in real-time, both in terms of what percentage of users open the push notification and what percentage ultimately trigger your conversion goal.
+Artisan considers a push to have 'converted' if the conversion event is triggered within the next seven days after the push is initially received.

 #### Choosing a Start and End Date